mimachniak/sysopslife.pages/_posts/2021-12-30-M365-Groups-protected-by-sensitive-labels.md

 - **Description for admins** This description will appear only to admins who manage this label in the security center or compliance center.

+>
+> All information was planned in section : **Design labels name and settings  that need to be created in Microsoft365 Compliance Center**
+>

 ![](/assets/images/M365-Sensitive-labels/M365-Sensitive-labels-4.png)